aoanla/SRDBlog-Src/posts/highlights/2019/wknd-08Jun2019.rst

   :alt: Map of all events (coded by type)

 ..
-  Decide on a French fixture, there's like 6 of them as usual
+  Decide on a French fixture, there's like 6 of them as usual - Alerte a Malibout (mostly B), or the Championnat N2 finals?

-  https://www.facebook.com/events/180657312834785/ (LRG bootcamp - maybe also mention their triple v Toulouse)

 Sat: Queenstown, New Zealand